 Here is a look at the most common concerns with hot water tanks and what you can do to address any problems:

-It is always best practice to contact a licenced professional to do any repairs or check-ups on your hot water tank.
-If you happen to damage the tank, there is less of a chance for insurance to help you with any financial support in the event of a claim since it was not accidental.
+It is always best practice to contact a licensed professional to do any repairs or check-ups on your hot water tank.
+If you happen to damage the tank, there is less of a chance for insurance to help you with any financial support in the event of a claim, since it was not accidental.
 If you are buying an older home, make sure you have paperwork related to the current model and maintenance of the hot water tank.

 If you live in a high-rise, you’ll want to clarify how your condo insurance will be impacted by the type of tank and will be excluded if there is a claim.